Niklas94/SO-Exercises/README.md

 The Simulated Annealing code is located in the **simulatedAnnealing.py** file, while the code that parses the XML input files and generates a solution is **parsexml.py**.
-Here a random initial solution is generated, simulated annealing is run on it, and the cost of the initial solution as well as the new one (if one was obtainable) is printed to the terminal.
+Here a random initial solution is generated, simulated annealing is run on it.
+If a solution is found, the result is written into the **solution.xml** file.
+If no solution could be found, a print to the terminal will inform of this.

 ## How to run
 The input file has to be put into the same directory as the **parsexml.py**